domagojk/cycle-grid-driver/README.md

 For more info on the concept, check: [Creating a Scalable JavaScript Application with Cycle.js](https://medium.com/@domagojk/creating-a-scalable-javascript-application-with-cycle-js-589f4d4020a5#.ucoin75ee)

-and bear in mind that this is primarly designed for creating large-scale applications.
+and bear in mind that this is primarily designed for creating large-scale applications.

 ## Usage